 The City prepares its financial statements in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
 The GASB is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The following is a listing of standards implemented during this fiscal year and schedule for implementation in the future.
+The following is a listing of standards implemented, as applicable, during this fiscal year or scheduled for implementation in the future.